GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

 in the source-frequencies).

 One approach involves a compromise between the optimal solutions and uniform sampling.
 Here we:
-* Use uniform-sampling for 25% of the scenarios, which ensures that all magnitude-bins are represented.
+* Use uniform-sampling for 25% of the scenarios, which ensures that all magnitude-bins are represented, and gives some robustness in cases where the non-uniform-sampling efforts might be highly non-optimal (e.g. for other sites or scenario-frequency models)
 * Use the average of the non-uniform results for the remaining 75% of scenarios.

 In practice the choice of stage thresholds informing the non-uniform result